Frankincense – Olibanum

 About 2000 years ago, the wise men from the East presented the newborn Jesus and his parents with gold, frankincense and myrrh.
 Gold would still be a generous gift today, but what is it about frankincense and myrrh?
 Today we turn our attention to frankincense and its medicinal properties, which have been used for centuries.
 In recent years, scientists have discovered that frankincense contains potent anti-inflammatory substances called boswellic acids.
 The resin is therefore excellent for the therapy of chronic inflammatory diseases, as many cultures before us have practiced.

-Incense has a long tradition
+Frankincense has a long tradition

-What the sages may have already known is nowadays coming back into consciousness and is being researched anew: the healing effects of incense.
+What the sages may have already known is nowadays coming back into consciousness and is being researched anew: the healing effects of Frankincense.
 This has a long tradition in the healing of many different cultures.
 It was known in Indian, Chinese, Arabic, Greco-Roman and Egyptian medicine, among others.
 Already Hippocrates, Celsus, Galen, Dioscorides, Hildegard von Bingen or Paracelsus described its medical effects.
 It was used against innumerable ailments, but most often for various inflammatory diseases.
 Even in old pharmacological books of classical European naturopathy frankincense can be found until about 1850 and was used mainly for rheumatological diseases, but then frankincense unfortunately fell into oblivion in medicine.

 Resin from frankincense trees (Boswellia)